State of AI Agent Policies - 2026

 AI Stance Distribution - All 999,316 Domains

-No Policy (87.9%) + Wildcard Block (2.2%) = 90.1% of domains with no intentional AI-specific policy.
+No Policy = 90.1% of domains with no intentional AI-specific policy (includes ~22K broad wildcard blocks).
 Source: Maango crawl of Tranco Top 1M, Feb 2026

-Blocks All AIExplicitly targets known AI bots by user-agent name47,6974.8%
+| Blocks All AI | Explicitly targets known AI bots by user-agent name | 47,697 | 4.8% |

-Defining “No Policy”: 58% of domains have a robots.txt file - so how can 88% have “no policy”?
+Defining “No Policy”: 58% of domains have a robots.txt file - so how can 90% have “no policy”?
 Because most robots.txt files contain only generic crawl rules (like Disallow: /admin/) that predate AI entirely.
 We classify a domain as having an AI policy only if it contains AI-specific signals: rules targeting known AI bots (GPTBot, ClaudeBot, etc.), AI-related meta tags, llms.txt, TDMRep headers, or Content Signals.
-A further 2.2% use broad wildcard rules that block all bots - including AI crawlers - as a side effect, bringing the combined total to 90%.
+The 90.1% includes approximately 22,000 domains with broad wildcard rules (like Disallow: *) that block all bots, including AI crawlers, as a side effect, not as a deliberate AI stance.

 The “No Policy” category deserves scrutiny.
 Having no AI-specific signals doesn't mean a domain wants to be crawled - it means they haven't expressed a preference in any machine-readable format an AI agent can interpret.
 In many cases, especially for smaller sites, the owner may not even be aware these standards exist.